567WebSystems/project2alpha/semester_Proj_567.md

 ## No Goes

 * Normal users will not be able to accept or approve appointments
+* Normal users will not cancel their appointments and/or edit them
 * Elevated users (that are accepting appointments) will not be able to create an appointment
+* No drag and drop feature for appointments on calendar